TFwang-9527/PG-SAG/README.md

 ```
 ## Preprocessing
 First,We need to obtain the building masks from the images.
 Here, we use lang-segment-anything (https://github.com/luca-medeiros/lang-segment-anything) for semantic segmentation.
-After obtaining the masks, place them in the same folder as the images.
+After obtaining the masks, place them in the mask folder.

 On the initial run of train.py, the building groups will be formed.
 Then, run run_vast_train.sh and run_vast_extract.sh to obtain the mesh for each building group.

+The data folder should shown as follows

+data
+   └── dataset
+            ├── images
+            ├── mask
+            └── sparse

 ## Training
 python train.py -s data_path -m out_path --max_abs_split_points 0 --opacity_cull_threshold 0.05